inonit/django-chemtrails/docs/02_contrib_permissions.rst

 brand new way.
 We now can generate paths, and inspect the way our dataset is related in a much broader way than we can with a pure relational database.

 One thing we can do is to exploit this and build a permission system on top of it.
-Let's say user Esther in the picture above authenticates into the book store application.
+Let's say we have a user Esther in the picture above (I know she's not there, it's an old image) which authenticates into the book store application.
 We want her to access all books she has written.
 This can be achieved by the executing the following `Cypher <https://neo4j.com/developer/cypher-query-language/#_about_cypher>`_ statement.

 .. code-block:: cypher